daimlertruck/dt-ui/CONTRIBUTING.md

 # Coding Standards and Guidelines

-This guide is intended to support the developers by providing a set of programming conventions, style and best practices to follow on DT-UI Daimler Truck Digital Design System.
+This guide is intended to support the developers by providing a set of programming conventions, style and best practices to follow on DT-DDS.

 - [Coding Standards and Guidelines](#coding-standards-and-guidelines)
   - [1.
 Branch Naming Convention](#1-branch-naming-convention)